dineshkummarc/phpmyProfile/README.md

-# Multiuser-Profile-Resume
+# phpmyProfile
-Multiuser Profile Resume
+previoulsly Multiuser Profile Resume

 This is a multiuser profile, resume and vcard script.